-US consumer prices soared 6.8% in past year, most since 1982
+US consumer inflation up 6.8% in past year, most since 1982

 Employers, struggling with worker shortages, have also been raising pay, and many of them have boosted prices to offset their higher labor costs, thereby adding to inflation.

 The result has been price spikes for goods ranging from food and used vehicles to electronics, household furnishings and rental cars.
 The acceleration of prices, which began after the pandemic hit as Americans stuck at homes flooded factories with orders for goods, has spread to services, from apartment rents and restaurant meals to medical services and entertainment.
+Even some retailers that built their businesses around the allure of ultra-low prices have begun boosting them.

+The 6.8% jump in prices for the 12 months that ended in November was the largest year-over-year increase since a 7.1% surge for the year ending in June 1982.
+That spike occurred at a time when the Federal Reserve had driven up interest rates to double digits in its effort to stem runaway inflation triggered by the oil price shocks of the 1970s.

 The persistence of high inflation has surprised the Fed, whose chair, Jerome Powell, had for months characterized inflation as only “transitory,” a short-term consequence of bottlenecked supply chains.
 Two weeks ago, though, Powell signaled a shift, implicitly acknowledging that high inflation has endured longer than he expected.
 He suggested that the Fed will likely act more quickly to phase out its ultra-low- rate policies than it had previously planned.